stupied4ever/git-hooks/README.md

 ### Ensure hooks existence

-To ensure that hooks exists on `.git/hooks`, include this line
+To ensure that hooks exists on `.git/hooks`, include the following line on your application's start-up code (e.g. `config/environments/development.rb` or `config/environments/test.rb` for a rails app).

 ```ruby
 GitHooks.validate_hooks!
 ```

-on your application's start up (e.g. `config/environments/development.rb` or `config/environments/test.rb` for a rails app).

 This will force `git_hooks` installation before your application's start.